rbuj/FreeRouting/README.md

 2. Start the NetBeans IDE and select File | Open Project in the pull down menu and select freeroute project.
 3. Build the project.
 The router should run now.

-For optional parameters of the Freerouting outfile check the usage of the variable p_args in the source file gui/MainApplication.java.
+For optional parameters use -h argument.

 ## Here are some instructions how to build the Freerouting project from a Terminal